What Does USCIS Case Status “Request for Additional Evidence” Mean for My Sibling Green Card Application?

 Possibly.
 The precise answer depends on your sibling’s situation and the reason for the additional evidence request.
 If you receive the request for additional evidence and it’s relatively clear what USCIS needs from you and why, then you likely don’t need an immigration attorney.

 But if your sibling’s green card is an unusual case with extenuating circumstances, or you don’t understand what USCIS needs from you or your sibling, then it might be worth spending the time and money to hire an attorney.
 This could be money and time well spent if it prevents USCIS from denying your sibling’s green card application.
-Immigrationhelp.org can help arrange a free consultation with an immigration attorney to get you additional assistance.
+If your case is particularly complex, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.

 How Do I Know if USCIS Received My RFE Response?